-George Kruis is over his series of injuries and ready to prove why he should be first choice for heading into a huge World Cup year.
+George Kruis is over his series of injuries and ready to prove why he should be first choice for England heading into a huge World Cup year.

-Having missed the summer tour of South Africa to have surgery on his left ankle, Saracens lock Kruis was at his imposing best during last month's Tests against South Africa and before a minor calf tear curtailed his autumn.
+Having missed the summer tour of South Africa to have surgery on his left ankle, Saracens lock Kruis was at his imposing best during last month’s Tests against South Africa and New Zealand before a minor calf tear curtailed his autumn.

 Kruis is leading Sarries’ charge for domestic and European honours once again as he prepares to face down challenges from Joe Launchbury, Courtney Lawes and Charlie Ewels to remain an integral part of the engine room.